Indonesia Travel Essentials

 Apple AirTags

 An Apple AirTag 4-pack tracks your checked bag, day bag, camera bag, and passport wallet.
-Bags do get separated on the commuter flights between Manila, Cebu, and regional airports — with an AirTag in each bag, you know exactly where everything is before you even reach baggage claim.
+Bags do get separated on the domestic flights between Jakarta, Bali, Lombok, and regional airports — with an AirTag in each bag, you know exactly where everything is before you even reach baggage claim.

 Language & Cultural Etiquette